redso/roomq-cordova-example/README.md

 5. Make sure you have your AppTheme in `styles.xml` and colour constants in `colors.xml` in your android, and have already configure your `config.xml` to include those files into your Cordova-Android and define the languages used in different platforms.

-   You can create a xml folder to include all the required xml resources
+   You can create a xml folder in the project directory to include all the required xml resources

    ```bash
    mkdir android_xml